 What is Jacques Lecoq theory?

-Jacques Lecoq focused on physicality and movement.
+Jacques Lecoq focused on physicality of performers and movement.
 He wanted to encourage playfulness, creativity, and freedom so that actors could be alive on stage and not constrained by too many rules.
+His approach incorporates elements of improvisation and mask work to develop the actor.

 Who created the 7 levels of tension?

-This was created by Jacques Lecoq in order to explore our physical reactions to our circumstances.
+This was created by Jacques Lecoq in order to use movement-based exploration to explore our physical reactions to our circumstances.
+It’s a useful tool for understanding how body can express different states of being.

 What are Lecoq 20 movements?